pedrokohler/song-ballot/README.md

 1- Every week each participant registers a song

-2- Each participant evaluates all but his songs with a 1 to 10 note
+2- Each participant evaluates all but his songs with 1 to 10 points

 3- The best scoring song wins.
-The person who sent the song can send an extra song the next week.
+The person who sent the song can send an extra song the next week

 ## Installation